Unlocking the Secrets of Great Hair

 - Humectants - panthenol, vegetable glycerine, sorbitol

-6. Nourish, nourish, nourish
+6. Nourish, Nourish, Nourish

-When it comes to healthy hair, it’s not just what we put onto our hair that counts, it’s what we put into our bodies too.
+Foods for hair growth: When it comes to healthy hair, it’s not just what we put onto our hair that counts, it’s what we put into our bodies too.
 It is after all not the hair itself that needs nutrition to strengthen and shine, but the cells that form the hair.
 Just like every other part of our bodies, the cells and processes that support strong, vibrant hair depend on a balanced diet.

 It can take longer to notice changes (both good or bad) in your hair than in your skin.
 For example, just one week with a poor diet can yield breakouts, flare-ups or dry, sallow skin within days but with hair, it can take a few months for a nutritional deficiency or the effects of a crash diet to show up.